get-convex/resend/README.md

 });
 ```

-Then, calling `myEmailingAction` from anywhere in your app will send this test email.
+Then, calling `sendTestEmail` from anywhere in your app will send this test email.

 If you want to send emails to real addresses, you need to disable `testMode`.
 You can do this in `ResendOptions`, [as detailed below](#resend-component-options-and-going-into-production).